NeotokyoRebuild/neo/README.md

 After that, it should be able to compile.
 For debugger/run cmake configuration, refer to: [CONTRIBUTING.md - Debugging - VS2022 + cmake (Windows)](CONTRIBUTING.md#vs2022--cmake-windows).

-#### Qt Creator 13 (Linux)
+#### Qt Creator 6+ (Linux)
 1. On the "Welcome" screen, click on "Open Project..."
 2. Open the `CMakeLists.txt` found in `mp/src`
 3. It may ask about kit configuration, tick both Debug and Release configuration and set their build directories ending in "...build/debug" and "...build/release" respectively.
-4. On the "Projects" screen, in [YOUR KIT (under Build & Run)] > Build, go to "Build Steps" section, expand by clicking on "Details", and add `--parallel` to the CMake arguments.
+4. By default, the build is not done in parallel but rather sequentiality.
+Note, parallel builds at the default setting could deadlock the system or make it unresponsive during the process.
+Available since cmake 3.12, the amount of jobs can be tweaked using `--parallel <jobs>` where `<jobs>` is a number to specify parallel build level, or just simply don't apply it to turn it off.
+To turn on parallel builds in Qt Creator: On the "Projects" screen, in [YOUR KIT (under Build & Run)] > Build, go to "Build Steps" section, expand by clicking on "Details", and add `--parallel` to the CMake arguments.

 After that, it should be able to compile.
-For debugger/running configuration, refer to: [CONTRIBUTING.md - Debugging - Qt Creator 13 (Linux)](CONTRIBUTING.md#qt-creator-13-linux)
+For debugger/running configuration, refer to: [CONTRIBUTING.md - Debugging - Qt Creator 6+ (Linux)](CONTRIBUTING.md#qt-creator-6-linux)

 #### CLI (with ninja, Windows + Linux)
 ##### Windows prerequisite